Kirilllive/Fifteen_puzzle_maker/README.md

 The engine code is very flexible for modifications, has many settings and can be integrated into any web page or web app.

-To use it, you need to create a div element with ID "fifteen" and add an array with parameters, the script will do the rest itself.
-The script is very simple and you can easily add this mini-game to your web page.

 Editor: https://kirilllive.github.io/Fifteen_puzzle_maker/